kyverno/website/content/en/docs/Policy Reports/examples.md

 ```

 {{% alert title="Note" color="info" %}}
-Note that a namespaced `Policy` applies only to namespaced resources and only in the namespace they are created in.
+Note that a namespaced `Policy` applies only to namespaced resources and only in the Namespace in which they are created.
 This example would have been exactly the same if we had used a `Policy` instead of `ClusterPolicy`.
 {{% /alert %}}

 {{% alert title="Note" color="info" %}}